Choosing Not to Suffer

-The bile in my stomached began to roll around.
-I did not choose or have a choice to make around the stuff that happened to me as a kid.
+The bile in my stomach began to roll around.
+I did not choose or have a choice to make the stuff that happened to me as a kid.
 That happened to me.
 I did not call that to me in any way.
 I did not create it.

 I hoist my introverted self to the microphone and meekly ask how he viewed this in reference to childhood adversity?
 No child asks to be born.
 No child chooses to have their parents make choices that harm them.

 As he goes into his conversation about soul contracts.
 Our souls coming in with the game board set to learn what is necessary for us to fulfill our service to the planet.
-My mind was in stall mode.
+My mind was installed mode.
 I was still hung up on this tiny little question.

 How long had it been since I had been hurt?